chartjs/Chart.js/docs/charts/radar.md

 ## Scale Options

 The radar chart supports only a single scale.
-The options for this scale are defined in the `scale` property.
-The options for this scale are defined in the `scale` property, which can be referenced from the [Linear Radial Axis page](../axes/radial/linear).
+The options for this scale are defined in the `scales.r` property, which can be referenced from the [Linear Radial Axis page](../axes/radial/linear).

 ```javascript
 options = {